ProZinc Insulin Approved to Treat Dogs with Diabetes

 U-100 Pet Insulin Syringes.
 Half Unit Measurements Now Available

 Insulin syringes have an attached needle, and the size of a needle is usually measured by gauge and length.
 The gauge number describes how thick a needle is, and the higher the number, the thinner the needle.
 For example, a 32g needle is thinner than a 28g needle.
 Thinner is usually more comfortable for injection, and thicker is more durable.
-The length of the needle is measure in inches, and is usually based on personal preference and skin thickness.
-Needles typically come in 28g, 29g, 31g and 1/2 in or 5/16 in depending on the manufacturer.
+The length of the needle is measured in inches and is usually based on personal preference and skin thickness.
+Needles typically come in 28g, 29g, 31g, and 1/2 in or 5/16 in, depending on the manufacturer.

 Pet Insulin Syringes Size